visethsean/DataRobot/README.md

         -   Since the subset selection suggest to use more predictors, I tried a bunch of Multiple Linear Regression models              with a bunch of different predictors accordingly.
         -   Then I tried Ridge and Lasso which are very applicable for data with many predictors.
 But, they did not really               get a good result comparing to previous models.
         -   Next, I tried PCR, another regression technique for data with many predictors.
 Again, the result was not very                helpful.
-        -   Last, I tried cross-validatoin with Lasso, Ridge and PCR.
+        -   Last, I tried cross-validation with Lasso, Ridge and PCR.
         -   The best result so far is the Linear Regression with one most correlated predictor.